 What is Clandon Park?

 Clandon Park is a modern ruin.
 In 2015 a huge fire ripped through the Palladian mansion, destroying the upper floors and roof, and gutting the house.
 But the strong brick walls survived, and today Clandon Park is cloaked in scaffolding, sheltered from the wind and rain.
+Come inside and you’ll discover the bones of a great mansion stripped bare.

 The house won’t stay this way for long because we’re working on plans to restore and remake Clandon Park.
 A visit today reveals a vital moment in the house’s history, before the house closes to the sky and uninterrupted open spaces become rooms once more.